mhvk/screens/docs/background/velocities.rst

 Here, :math:`\vec{v}_\mathrm{p,sky}`, :math:`\vec{v}_\mathrm{lens,sky}`, and
-:math:`\vec{v}_\mathrm{\oplus,sky}` are the sky-plane velocities of the pulsar, the screen, and Earth, respectively, all specified relative to the Solar System's barycentre.
+:math:`\vec{v}_\mathrm{\oplus,sky}` are the sky-plane velocities of the pulsar, the screen, and Earth, respectively, all generally specified relative to the Solar System's barycentre.
 The pulsar's sky-plane velocity can be split into a systemic component :math:`\vec{v}_\mathrm{p,sys,sky}` (corresponding to the system's proper motion), specified relative to the Solar System's barycentre, and an orbital